 Bestow Life Insurance Products

 As of this writing, Bestow only offers term life insurance.
-They have two types of plans available, a 2-year plan and a choice between 10 or 20 year term plan.
+They have one type of plan available, a choice between 10 or 20 year term plan.

 Bestow 10 or 20 Year Term Life Insurance